-servation officers may seize all traps, trapping devices and wildlife used or held in violation of the rules in this guidebook.
+If you see an illegally set trapping device, notify a conservation officer as soon as possible.
+While performing their duties, conservation officers may seize all traps, trapping devices and wildlife used or held in violation of the rules in this guidebook.